 DIG hosted the Innovation & Government Engagement Track at the NAD Conference in Orlando, Florida in July.
 Four sponsors helped make DIG’s networking reception possible for hundreds of attendees.
 Ten workshops provided topics such as the Chamber of Commerce, EEO Rights, Updates from the FCC, Active Shooter Preparedness, Dragonfly system, and more.

 In accordance with the DIG bylaws, the DIG Board has voted to remove membership dues.
 What does this mean for government employees who are currently members or want to become members?
 If you’re joining DIG for the first time, go to https://www.deafingov.org/membership.
 If you are renewing your DIG membership, log in to your account via https://www.deafingov.org/membership.
 If you just want to subscribe to DIG emails, sign up to be a subscriber.
 It’s free!

 DIG continues to add a variety of resources to our Coronavirus Response, Career, Employment, Accessibility, and Interview pages in the DIG Resource Library located at https://deafingov.org/Resource.
-DIG engaged and forged partnerships with many deaf and hearing nonprofits and corporations in 2021.
-DIG would especially like to recognize RivetLogic for providing the Conference & Expo platform, video conference platform, and various programs.
-We look forward to partnering with many more companies in 2022.
+DIG engaged and forged partnerships with many deaf and hearing nonprofits and corporations, such as the Deaf and Hard of Hearing Consumer Advisory Network (DHHCAN), which our Communications Director now serves as Vice Chair.
+We look forward to partnering with many more companies in 2023.
 Contact us for sponsorship or partnership opportunities.

-Subscribe to DIG’s emails at https://deafingov.org/joindig and follow us on Facebook, Instagram, and Twitter to stay in the know!
+Subscribe to DIG’s emails at https://deafingov.org/joindig and follow us on Facebook, Instagram, Twitter, and LinkedIn to stay in the know!